apparebit/siteforge/README.md

 `optionsFromObject()` and `optionsFromArguments()`, the schema and internal logic for enforcing it are shared.
 That, in turn, simplifies [ingestion of the configuration](source/config.js).

+### To Package Or Not to Package

+When building without third-party libraries as much as possible, small helper functions tend to accumulate with time and could conceivably be packaged in a themed bundle.
+Arguably, the [@grr/fs](packages/fs) package is just one instance of this approach, seeing that it combines functions for managing file names, functions for versioning file names, and functions that update the file system while also tolerating `ENOENT` errors.
+In that case, I considered the benefit of easier file operations far outweighing the drawbacks of maintaining such a grab bag.
+But in several other cases, that same trade-off very much favored not creating another package.
+The [@grr/inventory](packages/inventory) package is the other exception and, at first glance, appears even more random, notably when looking at the `File` class.
+But in that case the seeming randomness of features directly reflects the union of features necessary for processing a basic range of file types.
+In other words, domain-specific requirements justify the bundling.

 ---